 A final report is now available.

+In 2014, statistics showed that only 17% of the technology workforce was female and the figure was decreasing by 0.5% each year.
 In December 2015 we ran some free coding sessions for girls, where they could learn more about coding and building their own websites, apps and programmes.
-We’re planning more sessions in 2016; contact Sandra for more details about getting involved.

 Chloe, 13, attended a Control-Alt-Delete coding sessions aimed specifically at young women; she said: “My brother codes and told me that I wouldn’t be able to do it, but I can!”